HardikMathur11/PetPals/README.md

 ---

 # 🤝 Contributing
--Contributions are welcome!
+ Contributions are welcome!
 Feel free to open an Issue or Pull Request.

 ---

 # 📜 License
--This project is licensed under the MIT License.
+This project is licensed under the MIT License.